Iowa vs. Illinois NCAA Football Odds, Plays and Insights | November 20, 2021

 Illinois Stats and Trends

-- The Fighting Illini have been underdogs by 12.5 points or more two times this year and have covered the spread every time.
+- The Fighting Illini have been underdogs by 12.5 points or more two times this season and have covered the spread every time.

-- Illinois' games this season have gone over the total in only two out of 10 opportunities (20%).
+- Illinois' games this year have gone over the total in just two out of 10 opportunities (20%).

 - The Fighting Illini have turned the ball over nine times, 14 fewer times than the Hawkeyes have forced turnovers (23).